mattermost/docs/source/install/ee-prod-rhel-7.rst

     -  ``exit``

-10. Allow Postgres to listen on all assigned IP Addresses:
+10. Alter ``/var/lib/pgsql/9.4/data/postgresql.conf`` to allow Postgres to listen on all assigned IP Addresses:

-    -  ``sudo vi /var/lib/pgsql/9.4/data/postgresql.conf``
     -  Uncomment ``listen_addresses`` and change ``localhost`` to ``\*``

-11. Alter ``pg_hba.conf`` to allow the Mattermost Server to talk to the Postgres database:
+11. Alter ``/var/lib/pgsql/9.4/data/pg_hba.conf`` to allow the Mattermost Server to talk to the Postgres database:

-    -  ``sudo vi /var/lib/pgsql/9.4/data/pg_hba.conf``
     -  Add the following line to the ``IPv4 local connections``:
     -  ``host all all 10.10.10.2/32 md5``